 Aleksis Gailans - Vice Chair and Treasurer Sound Gallery CIC

-Aleksis has been part of Sound Gallery since its beginnings as a not for profit organisation and is in charge of social media, IT and Web Development.
+Aleksis has been part of Sound Gallery since its beginnings as a not for profit organisation and is in charge IT and Web Development.
 He has helped put on shows around the country for musicians, advised on business, finance and technology, and even helped build the studio!
 His experience has been a great asset as the organisation grows.
-He is also founder of CDO communications and hosts the Sound Gallery and A2D websites.

 Alexander Marchant - Director of Youth Engagement Sound Gallery CIC